People have been left 'haunted' after learning Humpty Dumpty isn't an egg.

 Humpty Dumpty was first characterized as an egg in Lewis Carroll’s ‘Through the Looking Glass.’
 Credit: Alamy

-History Defined elaborates on this, explaining that the king was recorded to have fallen, with his soldiers and men being unable to win the day.
+History Defined elaborates on this, explaining that the king was recorded to have fallen, with his soldiers and men unable to win the day.

 Several war historians say that Humpty Dumpty was not an egg, nor a man, but a canon!

-In the English Civil War (1642-1651), a large canon is believed to have been used and when Colchester was under siege, a canon from the attacking side managed to destroy the wall that ‘Humpty Dumpty’ was positioned on – consequently, Humpty Dumpty came tumbling down.
+In the English Civil War (1642-1651), a large canon is believed to have been used when Colchester was under siege.
+A canon from the attacking side destroyed the wall Humpty Dumpty was positioned on, leading to Humpty tumbling down.

 Related Article: Dark Meaning Behind Children’s Song ‘It’s Raining, It’s Pouring’ Leaves People ‘Traumatized’